medgarcy/SQL_beginner/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-Please write a SQL statement which returns a list of pizzerias which Andrey visited but did not make any orders.
-Please order by the pizzeria name.
-The sample of data is provided below.
+Write an SQL statement that returns a list of pizzerias that Andrey visited but did not order from.
+Please order by the name of the pizzeria.
+The sample data is shown below.

 | pizzeria_name |